-Wind Farm C involves a group of turbines (approximately 1.5 MW) distributed over an area of about 20 square kilometres.
+Wind Farm C involves a group of turbines distributed over a flat area of about 20 square kilometres.
 The turbines are spaced approximately 350 metres apart from each other.
-Four noise measurement sites have been considered as part of this comparison and have been designated C1, C2 and C3.
+Three noise measurement sites have been considered as part of this comparison and have been designated C1, C2 and C3.
 The measurement sites are located between 300 and 900 metres from the nearest turbine.